-Since 2008, the Authority has experienced a series of serious rail incidents, some of which resulted in passenger and employee fatalities and serious injuries.
-The occurrence of these accidents and other incidents resulted in a number of safety directives and recommendations actions by FTA and the National Transportation Safety Board (the "NTSB") to evaluate and correct the Authority's safety matters.
+Since 2008, the Authority has experienced serious rail incidents, some of which resulted in passenger and employee fatalities and serious injuries.
+The occurrence of these accidents and other incidents resulted in a number of safety directives and recommended actions by FTA and the National Transportation Safety Board (the "NTSB") to evaluate and correct the Authority's safety matters.

 Metrorail also experienced an unplanned closure on March 16, 2016, for safety-related inspections and repairs related to certain parts of the Metrorail track.

-As described below under "- Authority Oversight," FTA has assumed direct safety oversight over the Authority's transit operations from the TOC.
+As described below under "- Authority Oversight," FTA has assumed direct safety oversight over the Authority's transit operations from the Tri-State Oversight Committee (the "TOC").
 In accordance with such oversight authority, FTA is responsible for ensuring and verifying that the Authority implement the corrective actions required by each FTA safety directive.